stypr/ctf/2015/codegate_2015/README.md

 The database seemed to be truncated every 15 minutes or so, and you can find out that the 'admin' username is taken whenever the database gets truncated.

-The best possible case is to try a sql injection based on the functionality of mongodb and python.
+The best possible case could be to try a sql injection based on the functionality of mongodb and python.
-As we move on, by reading the `index.py` script given from the ctf, we find out thaat the script encrypts the `auth` param in the cookie with AES-CBC encryption which is vulnerable to padding attacks.
+By reading the `index.py` script given from the ctf, you can see that the script encrypts the `auth` param in the cookie with AES-CBC encryption, which is vulnerable to padding attacks.

 Moreover, if we think about the code `user = g.db.users.find_one(get_cookie())` and the outline of how mongodb works, we can actually remove the password parameter and let the cookie have the username only in it.

+The example is desribed as shown in below:
 ```
 python: {"u":"username", "pw":"stypr"}
 mongodb: SELECT * FROM (unknown) WHERE u='username' and pw='stypr'